top of page

 You have the right to receive information about the personal data we hold about you.
 If you would like to use your access right, please get in touch by emailing us at info@scoota.com

 The aim of this policy is to provide you, the user, with a clear understanding of our privacy practices.
 If you have any questions about this privacy policy or Scoota’s privacy practices, we would be happy to hear from you and to clarify any aspect of the policy.
-If you wish to contact us, please write to Scoota, West Wing, Seventh Floor, 52 Grosvenor Gardens, SW1W 0AU.
+If you wish to contact us, please write to Scoota, 60 Gray's Inn Road, London, WC1X 8AQ, UK.

 Scoota is the trading name of Rockabox Media Ltd.